Project: Onesto Foods

 Finally, Onesto decided they wanted more obvious color differentiation between the flavors.
 The artwork below is a "sketch" of the final design before it went into production.

-Onesto is cooking up some great new products for the new year, stay tuned!
+Onesto is cooking up some great new products, stay tuned!

 In the meantime, find out where you can buy these delicious crackers at: www.onestofoods.com